davidicaplan/FanCal/replit.md

 - **Standalone Mode**: Runs in fullscreen without browser chrome when installed

 ## Recent Changes
+- v1.5: Team logos on all pages and expanded NCAA Women's Basketball
+  - Team logos now display on calendar and games list pages (not just team selection)
+  - NCAA Women's Basketball expanded to ALL 364 Division I teams across 31 conferences
+  - Added ESPN numeric IDs for all 5 international soccer leagues
+  - Header navigation toggle: calendar icon on leagues page links to calendar, trophy icon on other pages links back to leagues
+  - Fixed team lookup mapping to correctly match ESPN-style team IDs
 - v1.4: Rebranded to FanCal and expanded to 14 leagues
   - App renamed from "Sports Calendar" to "FanCal"
   - PWA name simplified to "FanCal" for clean home screen display